yecdev/yeti/README.md

   **It does not store your secret anywhere**.
 Your viewing key is stored in the online computer, but your secret key is not kept in the online computer or the offline computer.
 The tool uses two SQLite database files.
 If you want to wipe out everything, just delete these two files.

-- Does this tool work with mainnet coins?

-  The release binaries are for TESTNET coins.
-  At this point, if you want to use mainnet coins, you must build it yourself.
-Once the source code is audited and approved by the ZOMG, mainnet binaries will be published as well.

-  **By default this will work with TESTNET coins.**

-  See the section below for mainnet coins

 - (Advanced usage) Can I swap the account file (data.sqlite3)?